mhulse/grunt-html-boiler/README.md

 <http://localhost/grunt-html-boiler/prod/>

-**Note:** The production build’s asset files are absolutely linked to the production server; hence the need to get the latest files there before previewing the production’s HTML file and related assets.
+**Note:** The production build’s asset files are absolutely linked to the production server; hence the need to push the latest files there before previewing the production’s HTML file and related assets.

 ### Update production theme: